KyleS22/Plant_Clump_Counting/README.md

 conda activate plant_counting
 ```

+Tada!
+You are now in the environment that can be used to run all of the code here!

 # Contribution Guide

 To add functionality to the project, please create a new branch off of development for your new feature.
 Completed features can be merged into development.
 To merge with master, an approved review is required.